Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/03-page.md

 <div class="divider-heading"></div>

-The `type="password"` for input elements creates a "password input box".
+The `type="password"` input type creates a "password input box".

 This attribute creates a single line text entry field where the characters are hidden with `*`s.